HobnobMancer/pyrewton/README.md

 Directory containing all submodules that are involved in handling GenBank files.

-##### pyrewton: Genbank submodule: get_ncbi_genomes
+##### Genbank submodule: get_ncbi_genomes

-&emsp;&emsp;Directory containing the submodule that takes a list of species and downloads all directly linked GenBank (.gbff) files in the NCBI Assembly database.
+Directory containing the submodule that takes a list of species and downloads all directly linked GenBank (.gbff) files in the NCBI Assembly database.

-##### pyrewton: Genbank submodule: get_cazyme_annotations
+##### Genbank submodule: get_cazyme_annotations

-&emsp;&emsp;Directory containing the submodule to retrieve cazyme annotations from GenBank files.
+Directory containing the submodule to retrieve cazyme annotations from GenBank files.

 ##### pyrewton module: annotations

 Directory containing all submodules that are involved in handling cazyme genomic annotations.

-##### pyrewton: Genbank submodule: get_uniprot_proteins
+##### Genbank submodule: get_uniprot_proteins

-&emsp;&emsp;Directory containing the submodule that retrieves all cazyme entries in UniProt in the species passed to the submodule.
+Directory containing the submodule that retrieves all cazyme entries in UniProt in the species passed to the submodule.